 There are two special focus areas for this year’s RFA: projects that support (1) the restoration of, access to, and environmental education at, and in the neighborhoods surrounding, Kingman and Heritage Islands and (2) watershed restoration and community engagement projects that benefits local streams, build climate resilience, and improve downstream water quality in DOEE’s Targeted Subwatersheds.
 This funding may serve as a means to initiate a program or to build capacity among community-based organizations and small businesses.
 This funding may serve as a means to initiate a program or to build capacity among community-based organizations and small businesses.

 For background on this grant program and other related programs, please visit the Community Stormwater Solutions Grant program program page.

 A total of $200,000 is available for this competition.
 This amount is subject to availability of funding and approval by the appropriate agencies.
-DOEE expects to make multiple awards for up to $20,000.
+DOEE expects to make multiple awards of up to $20,000 each.
 Applicants are welcome to submit applications for more than one project.
 Each project requires a complete application.